 CSRD: Who is affected by the new directive?

 The CSRD (Corporate Sustainability Reporting Directive) redefines sustainability standards for companies in Europe.
 By strengthening transparency requirements, it encourages companies to integrate ESG (Environmental, Social, Governance) into their strategy.
-It applies not only to European companies, but also to all non-European companies operating within the EU.
+The main objective is to contribute to the transition to a sustainable economy by strengthening the integration of environmental and social considerations into corporate strategy.
 For finance professionals, CSR managers and executives, this directive means a review of reporting practices.
 Find out what CSRD changes, why it's essential and how to prepare effectively.

 Qu’est-ce que la CSRD ?

-The CSRD is a European directive on sustainability reporting, designed to improve companies' ESG transparency.
+The CSRD is a European directive aimed at improving and harmonizing the disclosure of environmental, social, and governance (ESG) information by companies.
+It is intended to improve corporate transparency in ESG areas.
 It replaces the former NFRD (Non-Financial Reporting Directive) and imposes stricter transparency standards.
 The new directive extends the framework to include more companies, including listed SMEs and non-European companies with significant activities in the EU.
 For the latter two categories, respectively SMEs listed on the European market and other large non-European companies, the reference years are January 1, 2026 to 2028.
 The aim is clear: to ensure that companies report on their environmental and social impact in a transparent and consistent way.
 The CSRD concerns companies of all sizes (depending on specific criteria) and applies to different sectors to ensure standardized communication of sustainability performance.

 CSRD criteria and requirements